hashkeydid/hashkeydid-docs/developers/api-reference/openapi.md

 {
   // 0x address
   addr?: string
-  // User's DID, only can contains a-z, 0-9, at least 5 characters. did?: string
+  // User'guides DID, only can contains a-z, 0-9, at least 5 characters. did?: string
-  // User's nickname
+  // User'guides nickname
   nickname?: string
   // 1-8, other value will be the default background, same as 1 backgroundNumber?: integer